STAT-31015-Winter-2021/Git-Tutorial/README.md

 <img src="https://www.dropbox.com/s/qxyvve9zoyqhbmx/Capture5.PNG?raw=1" width="1000"/>

 That's all!
 Feel free to stop here.
-If you are interested in more about git, please continue.
+If you are interested in more about git, please go ahead.

 ## Through Git